 That’s why we’ve established a cohort program with three leading health plans to pioneer the establishment of the inaugural set of payer connections within our cutting-edge Connectivity Hub.

-Using the Da Vinci PDex Implementation Guides as a roadmap, the goal of the cohort was to firstly, discover any hidden challenges and/or pitfalls associated with payer-to-payer connections, and secondly, determine the most effective and repeatable process for establishing a one-to-many connection point through our Connectivity Hub.
+Using the Da Vinci PDex Implementation Guides as a roadmap, the cohort aimed to achieve two primary goals.
+The first was to uncover any hidden challenges or pitfalls associated with payer-to-payer connections.
+The second was to determine the most effective and repeatable process for establishing a one-to-many connection point through our Connectivity Hub.

 Over the course of several months, Availity orchestrated recurring workshops uniting technical teams from each health plan.
 These gatherings were dedicated to exploring strategies and considerations for executing payer-to-payer data exchange.
-Participants engaged in discussions covering their organization’s overarching interoperability strategy, resources involved for implementation, and actively participated in real-world data exchange testing.
+Participants engaged in discussions about their organization’s overarching interoperability strategy and the resources involved for implementation.
+They also actively participated in real-world data exchange testing.

 For an individual member request, Availity mapped requests, request parameters, responses, tokens, and URLs so that the end customer could react as normal while Availity, an intermediary, brokered transactions.
 Availity further worked with its network to manage data governance issues regarding these transactions.